 - Top with seeds of choice (optional).

 - Bake mini loaves in preheated oven for 35 minutes until golden and crusty on the edges.

-- After 10 minutes, remove mini loaves from pan and let cool completely.
+- After 5-10 minutes, remove mini loaves from pan and let cool.

 - Slice and enjoy with your favourite spreads!

 * To make homemade hemp milk: Blend 1/3 cup organic GF hemp hearts with 1-1/4 cup of water (filtered or spring) in a high-speed blender.
-Pour milk through nut mesh bag into a bowl.
-This step is to remove unwanted bits.
-Your milk will be as great without this extra mesh bag step if you want to skip it.
+Pour the milk through mesh bag into a bowl.
+This step is to remove unwanted bits or grittiness.

 Instructions for rolls

 For smaller bread rolls, once the dough is ready, scoop out a palm-sized amount and plop it down on an unbleached parchment-lined baking sheet.
 Gently shape with hands if necessary.
 Flatten a little to achieve thinner rolls.
 Sprinkle with your favourite toppings and bake on the middle rack in a preheated 450 degrees F oven for about 25 minutes.
 Note: if bottoms are getting dark around the 18-minute mark you can always flip the rolls over for the rest of the baking time.
 Remove from oven, let cool on a cooling rack, enjoy!